Fortfel/scaffoldSymfony/README.md

-# Fortel web app skeleton
+# Fortel Symfony web app skeleton

 Startup template for web application.
+Based on Symfony4.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.